treehouses/treehouses.github.io/pages/blog/20200724-newdockerservice.md

 Once you find the service you wish to add, ensure that it supports ARM 64 and navigate to the section that instructs you how to set it up.

-Our services are all listed in the remote app, as shown below:
+Most of all our services are listed in the remote app, as shown below:

 ![](./images/20200724-remote-services.png)